youssefsfahmy/batikh/RSVP_README.md

 - **Party Search**: Debounced search to find invitations by name
 - **Dynamic Steps**: Steps adjust based on invitation type (Prayer/Party)
 - **State Management**: All form state managed in parent component
-- **Meal Selection**: Choice between chicken and beef with dietary notes
+- **Meal Selection**: Choice between chicken and veal with dietary notes
 - **Confirmation**: Success page with confirmation code
 - **Responsive Design**: Beautiful UI that works on all devices